koskinev/koskinev.github.io/index.md

 title: Index
 ---

 This site is intented as a collection of things I find interesting enough to share.
-The name "joy of nih" refers to the "[not invented here]"(<https://en.wikipedia.org/wiki/Not_invented_here>) syndrome, but in a positive light.
+The name "joy of nih" refers to the [not invented here](https://en.wikipedia.org/wiki/Not_invented_here) syndrome, but in a positive light.
 I think it's fun to reinvent simple things from scratch.

 ## Posts